PaimaStudios/paima-engine-docs/docs/home/1 - Setting Up Your Environment/5 - paima-bacher.md

 ./paima-engine batcher
 ```

-This will pop out a `batcher` folder with all of the Paima Batcher code inside for you to build/deploy.
+This will pop out a `batcher` folder with all of the Paima Batcher code inside for you to build/deploy, and you can then change into the `batcher` directory using

-Change into the `batcher` directory and make sure to install all of the dependencies:

 ```
 cd batcher
-npm i
 ```

 With that out of the way, we can move forward with deploying the batcher.
 In summary, you need to:

 1. Prepare your root `.env.*` config file to support the batcher,
 2. Add your batcher wallet account private key to it,
-3. Run the batcher using `npm start`.
+3. Run the batcher using `./start.sh`.

 First, ensure you have a config file `.env.*` ready in the root directory of your project (where you called `./paima-engine batcher`).
 Presumably, you already have one there for your game, you just need to add the additional variables required by the batcher.
 The simplest approach to do this is to append the existing batcher env file into your env file in the directory above: